-• Summary of current service performance

-Art grants through the Virginia Commission for the Arts pay enormous dividends.

-• Virginia Commission for the Arts grant recipients provide performances, exhibitions, school programs and touring performances in every county and city in Virginia.

-• In 2006 - 2007, Virginia Commission for the Arts funding made possible 33,960 arts events attended by 9.3 million people.

-• In 2006 - 2007, 3.1 million school children participated in arts activities and educational programs funded by the Commission.

-• Over 30% of Virginia Commission for the Arts funds go to rural, underserved areas.

-• Last year the state investment of \$4.9 million was matched by \$36 million in private and local government support for the arts.

-• In June of 2007 the Commission for the Arts awarded grants totaling \$5.7 million.
-These grants went to 202 non-profit arts organizations for operating support, 129 local governments to match contributions from local tax revenues for the arts, 26 schools and arts organizations for PK-12 for artist residencies, and 78 non-profit organizations and colleges for new initiatives in the arts.
-Throughout the coming year the Commission will give grants to schools and nonprofit organizations that present touring performers, to teachers for innovative projects that integrate the arts into other areas of the curriculum, and to nonprofit arts organizations for training/professional development opportunities.

-• Summary of current productivity
+- Summary of current service performance Art grants through the Virginia Commission for the Arts pay enormous dividends. - Virginia Commission for the Arts grant recipients provide performances, exhibitions, school programs and touring performances in every county and city in Virginia. - In 2008 2009, Virginia Commission for the Arts funding made possible 39,708 arts events attended by 7.6 million people. - In 2008 2009, 1.9 million school children participated in arts activities and educational programs funded by the Commission. - Over 30 percent of Virginia Commission for the Arts funds go to rural, underserved areas. - Last year the state investment of \$5.3 million was matched by \$39 million in private and local government support for the arts. - In June of 2009 the Commission for the Arts awarded grants for fiscal year 2009 2010 totaling \$5.2 million.
+These grants went to 205 non-profit arts organizations for operating support, 128 local governments to match contributions from local tax revenues for the arts, 23 schools and arts organizations for PK-12 for artist residencies, 46 non-profit organizations and colleges for new initiatives in the arts and 22 arts organization and local arts agencies for job preservation.
+Throughout the coming year the Commission will give grants to schools and nonprofit organizations that present touring performers, and to nonprofit arts organizations for training/professional development opportunities. - Summary of current productivity

-Two decades ago the Governor and the General Assembly adopted the goal of providing support for the arts through the Commission for the Arts of one dollar of General Fund money per citizen of the Commonwealth each year.
+Two decades ago the Governor and the General Assembly adopted the goal of providing support for the arts through the Commission for the Arts of one dollar of general fund money per citizen of the Commonwealth each year.
 In adopting this goal state officials recognized that the primary financial support for the arts appropriately comes from the private sector, that state government has an interest in making the arts accessible in all parts of the Commonwealth, and that state government should make a financial investment in this accessibility.
-The current national average for state appropriations for the arts is \$1.21.
+The current national average for state appropriations for the arts is \$1.12.